Velliz/pudo/_docs/b-basics/console.md

 class students extends Console {}
 ```

-You can also generate it with puko console `php puko routes console add <route_name>` for example:
+You can also generate it with puko console `php puko routes console add <route_name>`
+but all console route will set for default to accept GET verb. for example:

 ```text
 php puko routes console add message/forgot/password/subscribe